apple/swift-nio-imap/README.md

 `swift-nio-imap` implements the IMAP4rev1 protocol described in RFC 3501 and related RFCs.
 It is intended as a building block to build mail clients and/or servers.
 It is built upon SwiftNIO v2.x.

 To use the framework use `import NIOIMAP`.
-We support a variety of IMAP extensions, check `EXTENSIONS.md` for full details.
+NIOIMAP supports a variety of IMAP extensions, check `EXTENSIONS.md` for full details.

 ### Commands